Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/common_email_features/feature_redirections/guide.en-gb.md

 >>
 > **Step 3**
 >>
->> Click `Add an alias`{.action} , then enter the address you have chosen for your alias and confirm your choice.
+>> Click `Add an alias`{.action}, then enter the address you have chosen for your alias and confirm your choice.
 >>
 >> ![emails](images/email-alias03.png){.thumbnail .w-640}

 #### MX Plan Roundcube <a name="alias-mxplan-roundcube"></a>

 To create an alias on an MX Plan Roundcube email account, you must do it the same way as a redirection.
 Simply determine an email address that does not exist on your domain name and point to an existing address.
-Follow the [MX Plan / MX redirect](#redirect-manager-mxplan) chapter in the “Create a redirection” section of this guide.
+Follow the [MX Plan / MX redirect](#redirect-manager-mxplan) chapter in the "Create a redirection" section of this guide.

 #### Zimbra <a name="alias-mxplan-roundcube"></a>

 1. Log in to your [OVHcloud Control Panel](/links/manager).
 1. Go to the `Web Cloud`{.action} section.
 1. Click `Zimbra Mail`{.action}.
-1. Click on the `Email accounts`{.action} tab of your Zimbra service.
+1. Click the `Email accounts`{.action} tab of your Zimbra service.

 > [!tabs]
 > **Step 1**
 >>
->> - Click the `⁝` button to the right of the email account concerned.
+>> - Click the `⁝`{.action} button to the right of the email account concerned.
 >> - Click `Modify`{.action}.
 >>
 >> ![zimbra](images/zimbra_alias01.png){.thumbnail .w-640}
 >>
 > **Step 2**
 >>
 >> The window for configuring your email account will open.
-Click on the `Alias`{.action} tab above.
+Click the `Alias`{.action} tab above.
 >>
 >> ![zimbra](images/zimbra_alias02.png){.thumbnail .w-640}
 >>